Wernerson/wap-tool/go/DEV.md

-This README describes the Go backend for printing PDFs from WAP yamls.
+This file describes the Go backend for printing PDFs from WAP yamls.
 For general information, please consult the main [REAMDE](../README.md)
 ## Building and Running
 A Go installation is required and [go-jsonschema](https://github.com/omissis/go-jsonschema) as a build dependency to sync the json-schmema.